Poincar\'{e} duality for rigid analytic Hyodo--Kato theory: Log rigid cohomology with compact support

 In particular there exists the following spectral sequences:

-Before we state the consequences of Proposition \ref{prop: D}, we introduce the notion of unipotent isocrystals as a reasonable class of coefficients. \begin{definition} Let $(T,\cT,\iota)$ be a widening and let $Y$ be a fine log scheme which is of Zariski type and of finite type over $T$.
+Before we state the consequences of Proposition \ref{prop: D}, we introduce the notion of unipotent isocrystals as a reasonable class of coefficients. \begin{definition} Let $(T,\cT,\iota)$ be a widening and let $Y$ be a fine log scheme over $T$.
 A log overconvergent isocrystal $\sE\in\Isoc^\dagger(Y/\cT)$ is said to be \textit{unipotent} if it is written as an iterated extension of $\sO_{Y/\cT}$.
 When we consider a Frobenius lift on $\cT$, a log overconvergent $F$-isocrystal $(\sE,\Phi)\in F\Isoc^\dagger(Y/\cT)$ is said to be unipotent if the underlying isocrystal $\sE$ is so.
-We denote by $\Isoc^\dagger(Y/\cT)^\unip$ (resp.\ $F\Isoc^\dagger(Y/\cT)^\unip$) the category of unipotent log overconvergent isocrystals (resp.\ $F$-isocrystals). \end{definition}
+We denote by $\Isoc^\dagger(Y/\cT)^\unip$ (resp.\,$F\Isoc^\dagger(Y/\cT)^\unip$) the category of unipotent log overconvergent isocrystals (resp.\,$F$-isocrystals). \end{definition}

 \begin{corollary} Let $Y$ be a proper strictly semistable log scheme over $k^0$ and $\sE\in\Isoc^\dagger(Y/W^\varnothing)^\unip$.
 By abuse of notation we denote by $\sE$ also the unipotent log overconvergent isocrystal obtained via any base change. \begin{enumerate} \item The map $R\Gamma^\rig_{\HK,c}(Y,\sE) \rightarrow R\Gamma_{\rig,c}(Y/W^0,\sE)$ is a quasi-isomorphism. \item The morphisms in (\ref{eq: diag crig}) induce quasi-isomorphisms